T

 museum

-Housing the largest collection of Auguste Rodin sculptures outside of Paris, this museum features masterpieces like 'The Thinker' and 'The Gates of Hell'.
-The tranquil garden is a highlight.
+Located a short walk from the main museum, this houses the largest collection of Auguste Rodin sculptures outside of Paris, including 'The Thinker' and 'The Gates of Hell'.

-• The outdoor sculpture garden is a serene place to relax.
+• The outdoor sculpture garden is a lovely place to relax.

-A short walk from the Philadelphia Museum of Art.
+A 10-minute walk from the Philadelphia Museum of Art.

 4. Evening